Sebastianhju/Runeterra-5e/Races.md

 **Tumble**: When you hit a Large or smaller creature with an attack roll and deal damage to it, you can knock that target prone.
 You can do this an amount equal to you proficiency bonus before you must take a long rest.

+**Languages**: Your character can read, speak and write Ixtali

 ---

 # Yordles
 > The **Yordle** are a race of spirits who generally take the appearance of mammalian bipeds.
 They mostly reside in a mystical place known as Bandle City though some of them have ventured out to live in numerous locations around Runeterra.
+Yordle culture is gregarious and varied; they require far more social interaction than humans do.
+They generally are a peaceful and amicable race, often marked with streaks of joviality and light prankishness, with their personality most often pointed toward benevolence.
+Their desire for social interaction also drives them toward this ethos, as the mental health of a yordle is very much dependent on the positive company he or she keeps.

 ![](https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-race/Yordles.Png)